 How deep should a worm bedding be?

-If you are a beginner, you may want to start making a shallower and smaller worm bedding.
+If you are a beginner, you may want to start making shallower and smaller worm bedding.
 That is actually okay, but be aware that digging an even deeper bed is not that troublesome.
 It would also be much better to dig a deeper bed as it also means more compost and worms for you.
 You may want to start at 10 to 12 inches and go at around 18 to 36 inches of depth eventually.

 How often should I change worm bedding?

 Once you already have your worm bedding, changing it regularly is necessary.
 The most prominent sign that indicates it is time to change the bedding is when it gets too concentrated due to the worm castings.
-Also, you can determine the frequency and the exact time of changing the beddings based on the number of worms you are raising and the amount of bedding you have.
+Also, you can determine the frequency and the exact time of changing the bedding based on the number of worms you are raising and the amount of bedding you have.

 If you have plenty of worms, then it would be necessary to change the bedding more frequently.
 One more thing that you have to take note of is the material used for the bedding.
 For instance, if you are using peat moss, then you need to change it every two weeks.
 This is essential in ensuring that protein poisoning does not happen in worms as such a case may kill them.